Lush Life (jazz song): Background

 The verse describes the author's weariness of the night life after a failed romance, wasting time with "jazz and cocktails" at "come-what-may places" and in the company of girls with "sad and sullen gray faces/ with distingué traces".
 Strayhorn was a teenager when he wrote most of the song, which was to become one of his signature compositions, along with "Take the 'A' Train".

 The song was written in the key of D-flat major.
-The melody is over relatively complex chord changes, compared with many jazz standards, with chromatic movement and modulations that evoke a dreamlike state and the dissolute spirit characteristic of the "lush life".
+The melody moves over relatively complex chords, with chromatic turns and modulations evoking a dreamlike state and the dissolute spirit of the "lush life".
 The song's verse is 32 bars long, and its chorus is 24 bars.
 Unlike most other jazz standards with a verse and a chorus, "Lush Life" is never performed without the verse because it is completely integral to the composition.
 Gioia calls this standard "an art song, not a pop tune".
 Strayhorn's biographer, David Hajdu, says, "It is a masterpiece of fatalistic sophistication that belies its author's youth ....
 Most impressively, the piece exquisitely weds words and music: A key change on 'everything seemed so sure' suddenly suggests optimism, and stress notes—for instance, the 'blue note' E-natural on the word jazz—fall precisely on the lyrics' points of drama."